David Shaw (1805 ship): Career

 David Shaw first entered Lloyd's Register (LR) in 1806.

-In 1806 David Shaw was already sailing to Jamaica.
-Between 21 and 23 August 1806 she survived a gale that caused a number of other vessels of the fleet returning from Jamaica to founder.
+In 1806, David Shaw was already sailing to Jamaica.
+Between 21 and 23 August 1806, she survived a gale that caused a number of other vessels of the fleet returning from Jamaica to founder.
 She arrived back at Liverpool on 25 October.

 In 1807 her master for at least one voyage to Jamaica was Wodall (or Woodhall) though that change did not appear in LR.

-On 12 November 1815 David Shaw, master, came into Plymouth.
+On 12 November 1815, David Shaw, master, came into Plymouth.
 She had been on a voyage from London to New York and had reached the American coast when she encountered very bad weather that resulted in her sustaining considerable damage.
 It was next reported that she would have to unload to repair.

-David Shaw, Carr, master, sailed from England on 13 September 1817.
+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Lloyd's Register showed David Shaw, Kerr, master, sailing for Bombay on 29 May 1817, as a licensed ship.
+However, David Shaw, Carr, master, sailed from England on 13 September 1817.
 She sailed via Madeira and Rio de Janeiro and arrived at Sydney on 9 February 1818, having brought a cargo of merchandise.
-On 21 May she sailed for England.
+On 21 May, she sailed for England.
 David Shaw, Kerr, master, arrived off Dover in December.

-On 10 June 1819 David Shaw, Jordain, master, sailed again for New South Wales.
+On 10 June 1819, David Shaw, Jordain, master, sailed again for New South Wales.
 By October she had arrived at Hobart.
-On 16 November she arrived at Port Jackson.
-On 24 December David Shaw sailed for Calcutta via Batavia; she arrived at Batavia on 13 February 1820.
-On 4 July David Shaw, Jordain, master, sailed from Mauritius, bound for Batavia again.
-On 16 November she had returned to Mauritius from Batavia.
+On 16 November, she arrived at Port Jackson.
+On 24 December, David Shaw sailed for Calcutta via Batavia; she arrived at Batavia on 13 February 1820.
+On 4 July, David Shaw, Jordain, master, sailed from Mauritius, bound for Batavia again.
+On 16 November, she had returned to Mauritius from Batavia.
 She left Mauritius on 11 January 1821, arrived at St Helena on 17 February, and sailed for England the next day.
-On 30 April she was in the Downs.
+On 30 April, she was in the Downs.

-On 8 June 1822 David Shaw was at 46°27′N 43°53′W, on her way from Wexford to Quebec.
-She arrived at Quebec on 3 July.
-She was on her way from Quebec to Belfast when she ran on shore at Wexford.
+On 8 June 1822, David Shaw was at 46°27′N 43°53′W, on her way from Wexford to Quebec.
+Sh arrived on 31 June, with 231 settlers.
+The voyage from Westport, Ireland had taken 41 days.

+David Shaw was on her way from Quebec to Belfast when she ran on shore at Wexford.
 The next day she drifted to the east of Cork, waterlogged and without a rudder.
 After fruitless attempts at rescue, she was left adrift about 10 miles SSE of Old Head.
 Her crew refused to leave.
-On 22 September she was seen passing Castlehaven without anyone aboard. name=LL240922.
+On 22 September, she was seen passing Castlehaven without anyone aboard.
 HMRC Kite towed David Shaw into Crookhaven, County Cork on 25 September.

 Captain Smith sailed David Scott to Campeachy.